On a Microlocal Version of Young's Product Theorem: Introduction

 As an application of these results we focus our attention to the recently introduced notion of coherent germs of distributions \cite{CZ20}.
 Most notable it allows to reformulate Hairer's reconstruction theorem from a purely distributional viewpoint and, in turn, to give an alternative derivation of the classical Young's product theorem.
 Here we show that our results can be combined with the framework introduced in \cite{CZ20} to improve also on this notable application of the reconstruction theorem.

 \paragraph{Outline of the paper} The paper is organized as follows.
 In Section \ref{Sec: preliminaries} we introduce the function and distribution spaces which are relevant throughout the paper, particularly Besov, H\"older and Sobolev spaces.
-Moreover we discuss the interplay between these spaces which will be among the main ingredients for proving an improvement of Young's product theorem using techniques proper of Sobolev wave-front sets, a topic introduced in Section \ref{Sec: Sobolev WF}.
+Moreover we discuss the interplay between these spaces which will be among the main ingredients for proving a microlocal version of Young's product theorem using techniques proper of Sobolev wave-front sets, a topic introduced in Section \ref{Sec: Sobolev WF}.